oobianom/scientific/README.md

-# Towards a Streamlined Scientific Reporting: Rmarkdown and Shiny Templates for Scientists
+# Towards Streamlined Scientific Reporting: Rmarkdown and Shiny Templates for Scientists

 #### Built to maximize efficiency, space and style